toptal/chewy/README.md

 ## Why Chewy?

 In this section we'll cover why you might want to use Chewy instead of the official `elasticsearch-ruby` client gem.

-* Multi-model indices.

-  Index classes are independent from ORM/ODM models.
-Now, implementing e.g. cross-model autocomplete is much easier.
-You can just define the index and work with it in an object-oriented style.
-You can define several types for index - one per indexed model.

 * Every index is observable by all the related models.